Have you ever wondered, “My emails are bouncing – what should I do?”

 7. Give Your Subscribers Control or Use Email Preference Center

-An email preference center is a page that provides your subscribers a choice in the emails they get from you, like the frequency or content, aside from the option to unsubscribe.
+An email preference center is a page that gives subscribers a choice in the emails they get from you.
+These choices include the frequency or content, aside from the option to unsubscribe.

-This way, they can opt down on your list rather than completely opting out.
+This way, they can opt down on your list rather than entirely opting out.
 One of the perks of giving your subscribers control is to fuel your personalization efforts and segmentation strategies.

-A caveat to this approach, though, is your email platform and you (the sender) should handle this kind of request.
-It may not be easy on your part to schedule these preferences and prioritize which email someone will get within their timeframe.
+A caveat to this approach, though, is your email platform, and you (the sender) should handle this kind of request.
+However, it may be challenging on your part to schedule these preferences and prioritize which email someone will get within their timeframe.

 Get Your Email Deliverability in Tip-Top Shape Today!

-Email bounce is always not good news for your campaign and your domain reputation.
+Email bounce is only sometimes good news for your campaign and domain reputation.
 As such, it is vital to clean your list before sending a campaign and follow the other strategies we shared with you above to decrease your email bounce rate.

-We hope this short tutorial was useful in sharing information about how to handle email bounce effectively.
+We hope this short tutorial helped share information about handling email bounces effectively.

-If you’re tried everything and still feel like you need help, you can contact InboxAlly’s support team.
+If you’ve tried everything and still feel like you need help, you can contact InboxAlly’s support team.